alexiaidoura/evenbetterbank/README.md

 Mongo-Express-React-Node app
 * MongoDB Cloud/Atlas
 * App hosted on Firebase, but I'm getting an error so I will demo both hosted and local to show where I am
-* In firebase: evenbetterbank.web.app (need to rename/redirect > Alexia_IdouraFullStackBankingApplication)
+* In firebase: evenbetterbank.web.app (need to rename/redirect > Alexia_IdouraFullStackBankingApplication or perhaps use that as my landing page?)
 * To run locally, download files and set up Node, Express, run from http://localhost:3000/

 Basic bank functionality -- create user, log in, view balance, make deposit, make withdrawal, see all accounts